-After choosing your book to read aloud, find a nonfiction book to pair with it.
+At storytime, have a nonfiction book to compare to your fiction read-aloud.
 You don’t have to read the entire nonfiction book, just a page or two.
-Talk about the features of each book and what makes them different.
+Talk about the features in each book and what makes them different.
 Always ask, “Is it fiction or nonfiction?” and “How do you know?”
 Make an anchor chart with sticky notes.
 Keep it posted in your classroom or library for frequent review.

-- Play a game of SCOOT with real books.
+- Play a fun game of SCOOT with real books.
 Scoot is a fun and easy way to engage and motivate students.
 Here’s how to play: Use sticky notes to number about 15 books (or as many as you have time for) and place them around the classroom in numerical order.
 Put students in pairs, then assign each pair a number to begin on.
-Once everyone is in the right spot, explain that you’ll give them about 30 seconds to determine if the book is fiction or nonfiction.
+When each pair of students are standing by a book, explain that you’ll give them about 30 seconds to determine if the book is fiction or nonfiction.
 Encourage them to look through the pages for features that help identify the genre.
-They write their answer on a numbered sheet of paper.
-When you give a signal, they’ll scoot to the next number.
-Make sure students understand where to write their answers.
-For example, if they start at #12, they must write the answer by #12 on the recording sheet.
-When the signal is given, they’ll move to #13.
-Each time you give the signal, they move to the next number until they’ve completed them all.
+They’ll write the answer on a recording sheet.
+When you give a signal, they’ll “scoot” to the next number.
+For example: If students begin at book #12, they’ll write their answer by #12 on the recording sheet.
+At the signal, they’ll move to book #13.
+Each time you give the signal, students move to the next number.
 When the game is over, hold up each book and discuss the genre as students check their answers.

-- Trash Can Basketball (Trashketball)!
+- Play Trash Can Basketball (aka Trashketball)!
 Divide the class into 4 or 5 teams.
 Give each team a fiction and a nonfiction sign.
 You can download them HERE.
 Show a book and read the title.
-Teams huddle together to determine if the book is fiction or nonfiction.
-After a few seconds, give a signal for one person from each team to hold up their answer.
+Teams huddle together to determine if the book is fiction or nonfiction. after a few seconds, give a signal for one person from each team to hold up their answer.
 Each team with the correct answer gets one point and a chance to shoot a ball into a trash can to earn extra points.
 You can have two different shooting lines and have them choose the one they want to try.
-The closer one earns their team one extra point and the one farther away earns the team two extra points.
+The closer one earns their team one extra point and the one that is farther away earns the team two extra points.
 The team with the most points at the end wins!
-To speed the game up, you can have a trash can or some type of container, and a ball for each team so they all throw at the same time.
+To speed the game up, you can have a trash can or some type of container and a ball for each team so they can throw at the same time.
 To keep things under control, you might make a rule that when a group gets too rowdy, the other teams get a point.
 The competitive nature of this game fosters a sense of excitement and encourages active learning.

-- Play a Jeopardy-style game with a scoreboard.
+- Play a Jeopardy-style game show.
 Divide the class into 2 to 5 teams.
 Click the point value and the question appears.
 Students can use small whiteboards to write their answers.
 After everyone has answered, click the ANSWER button to reveal the correct response.
 Go to the scoreboard to award the points.
-Click the image to see this game in my TpT store.
+Click the image to see this fiction vs. nonfiction game in my TpT store.